dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1601.md

 The first bullet—use cases—means that the architecture of the system must support the intent of the system.
 If the system is a shopping cart application, then the architecture must support shopping cart use cases.
 Indeed, this is the first concern of the architect, and the first priority of the architecture.
 The architecture must support the use cases.

 However, as we discussed previously, architecture does not wield much influence over the behavior of the system.
 There are very few behavioral options that the architecture can leave open.
-But influence isn’t everything.
+But influence isn't everything.
 The most important thing a good architecture can do to support behavior is to clarify and expose that behavior so that the intent of the system is visible at the architectural level.

 A shopping cart application with a good architecture will look like a shopping cart application.
 The use cases of that system will be plainly visible within the structure of that system.
 Developers will not have to hunt for behaviors, because those behaviors will be first-class elements visible at the top level of the system.
 Those elements will be classes or functions or modules that have prominent positions within the architecture, and they will have names that clearly describe their function.